Lemez/add-adhd-study-skills-tutor/_pages/subjects.md

 ---
 I have been involved in education for twenty years, and have a wide range of experience in different subjects - as a student, a practitioner and a tutor.

-## Specialist Areas
+## Specialist Mentoring
+As a mentor, I work with students to help them make better decisions.
+Young people often come to me in a state of conflict - unsure as to what they want, torn between differing expectations, feeling alone.
+They often feel that they do not fit in, and that they need to change.

+My work is focussed on enabling them to appreciate themselves, to gain confidence in their abilities and to imagine a future crafted around what they have to offer.

+In recent years I have worked intensively in the following areas:

-- Study Skills and Memory Techniques
+- Study Skills, Language Learning and Memory Techniques
 - ADD / ADHD
-- Trauma and Post Traumatic Stress Disorder
+- Trauma and Post Traumatic Stress
 - Autism
-- Mental Health issues
+- Mental Health

-## Tutoring
+## Subjects
+I am open to helping students in any subject, as the vast majority of tutoring work does not require specialist subject expertise, but rather helping students to study more efficiently and organise what they do and don't know.

+Here is a list of subjects I have tutored in recent years:

-- Academic Development & Essay Writing (all levels)
+- Academic Development, Interview Technique & Essay Writing (all levels)
 - Anthropology (Degree level)
+- Aviation (Commercial Helicopter Pilot Licence)
 - Biology (AS-Level)
 - Business Studies (Degree level)
 - Creative Writing (Degree level)